rvenkateshkumar86-cts/CFC-COVID19-BOST/README.md

 ## Project Team Name - Team Spartan

 ## Project description
-BOST (Be on Safe Track) is a mobile app used for both COVID-19 patient and ordinary users.
-It helps ordinary user to check with his vital signs wheather he got affected with covid-19.
-Also, it helps user to track travel coordinates, check temperature and notify the doctors based on temperature exceeds threshold values.
+BOST (Be on Safe Track) is a mobile app used for COVID-19 patient, Public servant officer and normal user.
+It helps user to take self-assessment test based on age, temperature etc. In addition, it helps public servant officer to track travel coordinates, check temperature and notify them based on temperature exceeds threshold values.
+It helps BOST app user to know latest news on COVID 19 update and to chat with assistance in order to get help based on nearby hospital details, quarantine activities for COVID 19 patients etc.

 ## Current Problems

 In day-to-day process, identify the COVID-19 positive patient is very difficult by verifying the user from multiple channels like airport, trains, buses etc. We need to maintain separate security team to manual check user using temperature check machine and updating on the software manually.
 Self-quarantine patients has to check with doctor frequently over phone calls/messaging manually about daily activities.
-Also, patient need someone help to get daily foods and others.
+In addition, patient need someone help to get daily foods and others.
+In addition, for normal user their do not know how to check self-assessment in order to know chances of affection.
-In addition, a user can check wheather there is a chance to be covid-19 affected by checking his vitals.

 ## Solutions

-An Mobile app will be maintains based on IBM cloud services in order to support the following features in which different way of services will be availed to the  user.
+An Mobile app will be maintains based on IBM cloud services in order to support the following features.
-*	The user can himself monitor his health by providing basic vital signs and can check wheather there is a chance to him to be affected with covid 19 and go further for a physical test.
+* To take self-assessment test using (Blood Pressure, Pulse Rate, Respiratory Rate) to know about chance of affection.
-*	Temperature check feature and able to send temperature details to Watson IOT services for monitoring if any users temperature exceeds more than 98 Fahrenheit temperature.
- This temperature records will be helpful for hospitals ,so that , at which time a person got temperature variation can be identified and they can easy track the covid -19 contact cases.
+* Temperature check feature and able to send temperature details to Watson IOT services for monitoring if any users temperature exceeds more than 98 degree temperature.
+This data will recorded separately for each person.
+This temperature records will be helpful for Public servant officer, so that, at which time or place a person got temperature variation can be identified and they can easy track the COVID -19 contact cases.

 * Chatbot assistant to provide the following features.
 	* To provide information about the number of covid patients in an area.
 This area should be as small as 3-5 km range.
 Based on this others can decide on whether to 	      enter these areas or bypass their routes/shopping destinations/visits to these areas based on the statistics
-    * To provides facility for the most needy people especially those infected with covid and under treatment in residences and those people who cannot perform their daily needs like cooking, travel to hospital for testing due to infection etc. They should be able to register and put requests for food, medicine, vehicle/ambulance needs etc and their requests should be accepted with high priority
+	* To provides facility for the neediest people especially those infected with COVID and under treatment in residences and those people who cannot perform their daily 		needs like cooking, travel to hospital for testing due to infection etc. They should be able to register and put requests for food, medicine, vehicle/ambulance needs etc. and their requests should be accepted with high priority
-    * To provide statistics of nearby hospitals with covid treatment facilities.
-It should provide data about provision for ventilators, doctors, free beds/rooms, ICU vacancies etc so that patients need not go in search of vacancies from one hospital to other and thus help in reducing queuing up in hospital
+	* To provide statistics of nearby hospitals with COVID treatment facilities.
+It should provide data about provision for ventilators, doctors, free beds/rooms, ICU 	     vacancies etc. so that patients need not go in search of vacancies from one hospital to other and thus help in reducing queuing up in hospital
-    * Also, helps self-quarantine person to engage with chatbot about daily activities, exercise, food etc based on age and weight categories.
+	* In addition, helps self-quarantine person to engage with chat-bot about daily activities, exercise, food etc. based on age and weight categories.
-* Notify user about frequent update on VIRUS related news feed based on location.
+* Notify users and doctors about frequent update on COVID related news feed based on location.
-* Track user travels based on Geospatial analytics details.
+* Track user travels based on Google API with firebase database.

 ## High Level Architecture Diagram